TechLabs-Berlin/H8-Identifier/README.md

 More information below

 ## prediction.py takes a youtube video ID and generates predictions
 This project defines the function get_prediction(vidID), which takes a youtube video ID.
 It makes MAX_REQUEST_NUMBER of requests, predict those comments and displays hate comments with highest predictions.
-Prediction are only maid above a threshold probability.
+Prediction are only valid above a threshold probability.
 It does so by applying the predict() function from classifier.py

 Input:
 - youtube video ID